Brobit/pipex/README.md

 ## Things to do before begin to code :

 - [ ] find out what really does a pipe in the shell and how it works
-- [ ] find out about < and > operator in shel, what do they do and how it works
+- [ ] find out about < and > operator in shell, what do they do and how it works
-- [ ] find out about here_doc , what does it mean and what it does
-- [ ] find out about << and >> operator in shell, what do they do and how it works
-- [ ] find out about multiple pipes handling and what is the order
 - [ ] find out about some external function that are authorize :
     - [ ] perror
     - [ ] strerror